ohjakobsen/saiUI/README.md

 ## Notes

+saiUI depends on the Shiny package and will load it by default.
+Note that saiUI masks several functions from Shiny in order to make it easier to transition from Shiny to saiUI, and to avoid adding unnecessary function names for functions that do exactly the same as the Shiny equivalent, i.e. an `actionButton` should still be an `actionButton`.

 saiUI should be loaded *after* the Shiny package to avoid namespace conflicts. saiUI masks `tabPanel` and `tabsetPanel` so that you can convert your `navbarPage`-apps more easily.
 To avoid namespace conflicts with Shiny, you can use either `saiUI::tabPanel` and `saiUI::tabsetPanel` or `saiTab` and `saiTabset` to specify the saiUI-functions.

 saiUI should *not* be used together with [shinyWidgets](https://github.com/dreamRs/shinyWidgets) because of compatibility issues between Bootstrap 3 and 4.